geraldmwangi/GuitarMidi-LV2/README.md

 * connect the midi out of guitarmidi to a synth plugin
 * first play single notes, adjust the input gain to improve tracking
 * successively play more strings/chords
+The plugin works with any combos of samplerate and buffersizes, though audio with samplerates other than the plugins native 48khz gets resampled with minimal cpu load
 # Plugin Parameters
 The plugin exposes several LV2 control ports to tune detection behavior: